(Originally published June 23, 2010)

 “Wake up.
 Ozzy doesn’t care.
 Rock stars do not care about you.”

-Actually, that seems to be the norm with these shock rocker types…
+Actually, that seems to be the norm with most of these shock rocker types…

-Iggy Pop was raised by school teachers, and recently “an established journal of classical scholarship, Classics Ireland, chose to publish Pop’s musings on the applicability of Edward Gibbon’s Decline and Fall of the Roman Empire to the modern world.”
-I once read an interview about his interests in Eastern philosophy and Yoga.
+Iggy Pop was raised by school teachers, and recently “an established journey of classical scholarship, Classics Ireland, chose to publish Pop’s musings on the applicability of Edward Gibson’s Decline and Fall of the Roman Empire to the modern world.”

-Alice Cooper is known as witty and socially-conscious offstage, as well as born-again Christian, an avid golfer, and a registered Republican (though to many, that does make him evil).
+Alice Cooper is both witty and socially-conscious.
+He’s a born again Christian, an avid golfer, and a registered Republican (to many, this does make him evil).